fsauer65/akka-esper-integration/README.md

     }

 Loading modules from external resources is also supported.
 You can read from a File, InputStream, URL, or a scala Source

+#Akka Streans

+Now also includes an example of stream processing using Akka Streams instead of Esper.